vbob/LPSjl/README.md

 ### Scoring
 - [ ] DBN05 - Create interface for BN scoring (`BaseScore.jl`)
 - [x] DBN05A - Implement AIC, WAIC, BIC and BDEu Scores (`scores/${ScoreName}.jl`)
-    - TODO: Currently in `staging` directory.
+    - `TODO`: Currently in `staging` directory.
 Has to be cleaned up and inherit the `BaseScore` model yet to be defined.
-    - Evaluate the usage of [StatsBase.jl](https://juliastats.org/StatsBase.jl/latest/statmodels/) for calculating Bayesian/Akaike Information Criterion (AIC/BIC) for Bayesian networks given the data
+    - `Improvement`: Evaluate the usage of [StatsBase.jl](https://juliastats.org/StatsBase.jl/latest/statmodels/) for calculating Bayesian/Akaike Information Criterion (AIC/BIC) for Bayesian networks given the data

 ### Learning